-- Questions are linked directly to a task or tasks. - Each question is designed to test if the candidate possesses the knowledge necessary to perform the task or has the ability to apply it to a job situation. - ▶ 25 of the 200 questions are new but are not counted in the determination of individual examination scores.
+- Questions are linked directly to a task or tasks. - ▶ Each question is designed to test if the candidate possesses the knowledge necessary to perform the task or has the ability to apply it to a job situation. - 25 of the 200 (175 starting in July) questions are new - but are not counted in the determination of individual examination scores.